Maverick County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, the hearing officer may grant you a restricted or hardship license, allowing you to drive for essential purposes.
+• Restricted/hardship license granted: In some cases, you may be eligible for a restricted license, allowing you to drive for essential purposes.

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be eligible for a hardship or restricted license, which allows you to drive for limited purposes.
+If your license is suspended, you may be eligible for an occupational license, also known as a restricted license, in Texas.

-• IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.
+Texas law mandates the installation of an IID for any DWI defendant convicted of a subsequent offense, or for first-time offenders who registered a BAC of 0.15 or higher.

 Getting Your License Back